Imran4424/SwiftProblemNSolution/25.ProtocolOrientedProgramming/ProtocolOrientedProgramming.md

 ```

 This design is not only more flexible than squeezing all the required functionality into a monolithic base class, but also works for value types.

+### Where to go from here

+In above contents we learned the basic principles and components of Protocol Oriented Programming.

+To learn about this **paradigm** we need to deep dive on App programming in Swift

+There's an easy way to do that.

+#### NB

+I made the above note from this [post](https://www.pluralsight.com/resources/blog/guides/protocol-oriented-programming-in-swift) about Protocol Oriented Programming.